AnthonyRuffino/web-game/requirements/step-1-the-basics.md

 - **Procedural generation logic should, for each world seed, place a red 'X' at the player's starting coordinates.** ✅
 - **The rendering system should support geometric shapes, sprites, and text at any position.** ✅
 - **The game must support zooming in and out with the mouse scroll wheel, with upper and lower zoom limits.** ✅
-- **The default browser right-click context menu must be disabled on the game canvas.** ❌ (Not implemented yet)
+- **The default browser right-click context menu must be disabled on the game canvas.** ✅
-- **Input should be robust to browser focus changes (e.g., releasing keys when focus is lost to prevent stuck movement/rotation).** ❌ (Not implemented yet)
+- **Input should be robust to browser focus changes (e.g., releasing keys when focus is lost to prevent stuck movement/rotation).** ✅

 ---